skills/test-with-actions/.github/steps/4-step.md

    <img width="500" alt="failed tests and disabled merge button" src="https://github.com/user-attachments/assets/9ae254d7-b00b-4fc9-aa30-e9b840d1cc87" />

+> [!TIP]
+> Interested to learn more ways to prepare your project for collaboration?
+Check out the [Introduction to Repository Management](https://github.com/skills/introduction-to-repository-management) exercise next!

 ### Activity: Fix the broken test

 Lets investigate why our testing workflow failed.
 Is it misconfigured or is some code bac?
 Maybe there was a reason that test was disabled?!